tessercat/pbx-docs/client/notes.md

 the ment, dialog and panel objects it creates so the Peer can react to various input actions.

-Peer registers callbacks with its Connection object before opening connections.
+Peer registers callbacks on its Connection object before opening connections.

 Peer initializes NameDialog